 We used to analyze with several conventional methods.
 The first one is the isotopic method, where we look at the carbon atoms present in the honey.
 Then we would use methods to detect foreign enzymes or foreign oligosaccharides.

 We previously used between three and four different methods in order to ensure the level of authenticity of our products.
 With NMR profiling, in 20 minutes we are able to do with one method what previously took 6 days.

-Please can you give an overview of the COFRAC/ISO70025 certification?
-This certification represents a high standard in scientific and technical skills, what does it mean to hold this certification?
+The COFRAC/ISO70025 certification represents a high standard in scientific and technical skills, what does it mean to hold this certification?

 In the honey industry we are considered as a reference because we analyze a lot of samples per year, over one hundred thousand samples, so it was a natural progression to be accredited.

 We obtained the ISO 17025 accreditation in 2013, this accreditation certifies that we have the highest internal level of technical and scientific competence.

 So far several laboratories have already been accredited using NMR screening for honey.
 We project that we will be accredited with the ISO 17025 certification with this method in 2017, which will represent NMR profiling as a reference method for honey tasting.